• Home

 Attributes

-In each targeting rule, you can choose an attribute specific to your chosen context kind using the "Select an attribute" menu.
+In each targeting rule, you can choose an attribute specific to your chosen context kind using the "Attribute" menu.

-The "Select an attribute" menu, showing the "country" attribute for a user context.
+The "Attribute" menu, showing attributes for a user context.

-The "Select an attribute" menu, showing the "country" attribute for a user context.
+The "Attribute" menu, showing attributes for a user context.

 From here, you can also select whether to include or exclude all contexts of a particular context kind based on whether they are part of a segment.
 To learn more, read Segments.